 The Missing Piece: Tooltips in the New KPI Card

-Despite the impressive advancements of the new KPI Card, one notable feature is still missing: tooltips.
-In the custom KPI card by Okviz, hovering over elements would reveal detailed insights, such as monthly data breakdowns.
+Despite the impressive advancements of the new KPI Card Power BI visual, one notable feature is still missing: tooltips.
+In the custom KPI card Power BI created by Okviz (often referred to as the card with states by Okviz Power BI), hovering over elements would reveal detailed insights, such as monthly data breakdowns.
 This functionality added a layer of depth, allowing users to quickly access specific data points without cluttering the visual field.

-The absence of this feature in the new KPI Card means users can’t immediately view detailed information, such as month-by-month comparisons, by simply hovering over the visual.
+The absence of this feature in the Power BI new KPI card means users can’t immediately view detailed information, such as month-by-month comparisons, by simply hovering over the visual.
 This limits the ability to quickly glean detailed insights at a glance.
-It’s a minor setback, but it’s significant for users who rely on this level of interaction for deeper data analysis.
+It’s a minor setback, but significant for users who rely on this level of interaction for deeper analysis.

 Conclusion: A New Era in Power BI Visualization